 Space Needle and Seattle Center

-Other top attractions at the Seattle Center include the International Fountain, theaters, museums and art exhibits.
+Other top attractions at the Seattle Center that you might want to visit during your 3 days in Seattle are the International Fountain, theaters, museums and art exhibits.

 Kerry Park Seattle